TharinduDilshan/InterviewQuestions/README.md

-# company-wise-coding-question
+# Interview-Questions
-You can contribute to this repo by adding Coding Question with Solutions in any programming language
+You can contribute to this repo by adding Coding Questions with Solutions in any programming language

 # Hacktoberfest 2020
 ![img](https://embed-fastly.wistia.com/deliveries/49bd387c40e2c5aada92abdf973bc46d.webp?image_crop_resized=960x540)

-A repository where you can upload any coding question for any company in any language of your choice.
-Feel Free to add your code here :)
+A repository where you can upload any coding question with solutions in any language.
+Feel free to add your code here :)

 ## Steps to Contribute